jeffreykegler/old_kollos/notes/misc/leo2.md

 [his 1991 paper]
 (http://www.sciencedirect.com/science/article/pii/030439759190180A)
 shows this,
+though how Leo shows this
-though that can be hard to see if you're not familiar with the literature.
+can be hard to see if you're not familiar with the literature.
-Leo's paper skips most of the details, because it assumes that its readers were familiar with the complexity proofs for Earley's original algorithm.
+Leo's paper skips most of the details, and simply refers to Earley's complexity proofs.
 Math papers usually do not
-repeat arguments available
-in standard textbooks or
-in papers familiar to the people who know the field.
+repeat arguments already available in standard textbooks or in papers familiar to the people who know the field.